InfernoIV/bitburner-scripts/persist_on_reset.md

 # What is considered a reset?
+## Purpose
+* The purpose of a reset it twofold:
+  * Convert bought augments into installed augments
+  * Convert reputation of factions and company into favor
 ## Types
  * Install augments
-   * This converts the bought augments into installed augments
+   * Converts the bought augments into installed augments
+   * Converts reputation to favor
  * Soft reset
-   * No conversion, just a reset to start
+   * Only converts reputation to favor
+   * TODO: can remove bought augments???
  * Bit node destruction
    * Destroys the bit node, allows you to enter another bit node.
-Technically resets all progress of the bit node.
+   * Technically resets all progress of the bit node.
 ## Information
  * https://github.com/bitburner-official/bitburner-src/blob/dev/src/Prestige.ts